chenpp1881/TriCoder-Prompts/README.md

 # Complete Prompt Templates for TriCoder Implementation

 This section presents all prompt templates used in implementing **TriCoder**, where content requiring substitution is indicated with square brackets `[]`.

----
+Note that all the prompts have been embedded in our reproducible package and can be directly invoked.

 ## Task-Specific Perspective Generation Prompt